-- 33.3.8 All items relating to freeboard, water freeing arrangements and crew safety shall also be checked. - 33.3.9 The approved stability calculation/booklet of the vessel shall be checked for compliance with the requirements set out in this Code.
+- For every class of vessel a full survey and operational test of safety equipment, life saving appliances, fire detection and fire fighting equipment shall be carried out. - 33.3.11 All items relating to freeboard, waterfreeing arrangements and crew safety shall also be checked. - 33.3.12 The stability calculation/booklet of the vessel shall be checked for compliance with the requirements set out in this Code.
 For vessels ≥ 24m in length, in the event that the vessel has not been issued with a Stability Booklet approved by a Recognised Organisation or by an Appointed Surveyor than an Inclining Experiment is to be carried out and subsequently a new approved Stability Booklet must be made available onboard.
-On vessels where the stability data onboard does not fulfil the full requirements of the Code a new inclining test shall be carried out and a new approved Stability Booklet shall be issued within 3 months. - On successful completion of the Initial survey the attending surveyor, shall report to the Administration.
-Subsequent to a satisfactory review of the survey reports and documentation, at its discretion, the Administration, will issue an NCV Certificate valid for 5 years.
-A PSSC, with a one year validity, will also be issued for Passenger Ships for which 2009/45/EC, as amended, is applicable.
+On vessels where the stability data onboard does not fulfil the full requirements of this code a new inclining test shall be carried out and a new approved Stability Booklet shall be issued within 3 months. - 33.3.13 Sea trials and operational tests shall also be carried out under supervision of the attending surveyor.
+Sea trails may be dispensed with on vessels holding a valid Class Certificate (covering also machinery) and on vessels having a valid servicing contract with the engine makers whilst also having all machinery/equipment maintenance records available onboard.